Irozaih/trillo/README.md

 > - Making all the children of a container take up an equal amount of the available width/height, regardless of how much width/height is available.
 > - Making all columns in a multiple-column layout adopt the same height even if they contain a different amount of content.

-So, besides vertically and horizontally centering items, flexbox can be used to easily build responsive multi-column lists:
+So, besides vertically and horizontally centering items, flexbox can be used to easily build responsive multi-column lists by utilizing `flex-wrap` property and setting list items width:

 ![Flexbox: multi-column list](img/readme/multi-column-list.gif "Responsive multi-column list")

 Here we can also see a clever use of CSS `mask-image` property to display colored list item marker (of course, [not supported in IE browsers](https://caniuse.com/?search=mask-image "Can I use mask-image?")).
-Btw, we can alway create a fallback option by using **CSS Feature Queries** `@supports` to check if the browser supports selected properties.
+Btw, we can always create a fallback option by using **CSS Feature Queries** `@supports` to check if the browser supports selected properties.

 Flexbox is supported in all major browsers except IE 9 and lower. *[See browser support on caniuse.com website.](https://caniuse.com/?search=flexbox "Can I use flexbox?")*